 lcon Property Description + Setting the Drawing Pivot for Symbols on All Frames The Set the Pivot for Symbol on All Frames option is enabled by default.
 When you set a drawing pivot on a symbol, all of its cells use the same drawing pivot.
 This means you do not have to set a drawing pivot on all frames.
 Once you set it, it is done.
 If you prefer to set a different drawing pivot for a series of cells, you can deselect the option and set your pivots on each cell or cell range.
 NOTE If you have already set several different pivots on your symbol's cells and selected the Set the Pivot for Symbol on All Frames option, once you set a new pivot on the same symbol, all of its pivots will be reset and will use your new pivot.
-A Snap to Contour Snaps your selection or point to any line you position it on.
-As soon as you move it close enough to another line, your point or selection will snap to it. র্ Snap and Align Snaps the selected anchor point to any existing line while displaying temporary rulers as a guide that you can also snap your anchor point to.
-3 Snap to Grid Snaps your selection following the currently enabled grid.

-♣ [©] Reset Pivot When you click the Reset Pivot option, the drawing pivot of the selected drawing or symbol is reset to the centre of the Camera view. • Copying Pivot on Parent Symbol When you import new extra drawings, such as hands and mouths, you can use the drawing pivot that was set on your drawings and report them to the symbol's cells.
+A Snapping Allows you to enable or disable snapping for this tool and all other animation and drawing tools that support snapping, as well as to select which types of snapping are enabled.
+If you double-click or long-click on this button, it will open a pop-up menu in which you can toggle different snapping modes.
+You can also click on this button to toggle it off, which will disable all snapping modes, and click on it again and toggle it on to reenable the snapping modes which were previously lcon Property Description enabled.
+This tool supports the following snapping modes: Snap to Contour: When moving the pivot, it will snap against the nearby points and contours of your artwork.
+Snap to Alignment Guides: When moving the pivot, it will snap against nearby alignment guides.
+Snap and Align: When moving the pivot, it will align with the edges of elements in the drawing.
+Snap to Grid: When moving the pivot, it will snap against the intersecting points of the grid.
+TIP To display the grid, select View > Grid > Show Grid from the top menu or press Ctrl + '. ⊕ Reset Pivot When you click the Reset Pivot option, the drawing pivot of the selected drawing or symbol is reset to the centre of the Camera view.
+4 Copying Pivot on Parent Symbol When you import new extra drawings, such as hands and mouths, you can use the drawing pivot that was set on your drawings and report them to the symbol's cells.
 Use the Copy Pivot to Parent Symbol command for this.
 NOTE When you copy drawing pivots to the parent symbol, there is no link between the drawings' pivots and the symbol's pivots.
 If you modify the drawing pivot later, it will not link to the symbol.
 You would need to perform the operation again.
 If you need to modify the symbol's pivots, you can do it directly on the symbol's cells.

-Dropper Tool Properties

-The Dropper tool allows you to pick a colour from your drawing without going to the Colour view.

-The following options will only have an effect when picking colours from a bitmap layer, as they affect the colour that gets picked.
-When working on a vector layer, you can only pick colours that are available in one of the palettes in your scene.
-Therefore, the colour you pick will always be exactly the colour that was used to fill the shape or stroke you clicked on.

-How to access the Dropper tool properties

-1. In the Tools toolbar, select the Dropper 🥕 tool.

-lcon Property Description Sample All Layers By default, the Dropper tool picks the colour from the active drawing layer only.
-This means that if the colour is semi-transparent, it will still only take the colour from the active layer, along with its transparency, and ignore the colours from layers behind it.
-With this option enabled, the Dropper tool will pick the colour as it appears on the screen instead, allowing you to pick colours that are the result of several layers composited together.
-8 Do Not Pick Transparency By default, the Dropper tool picks the colour's alpha value as well as its colour values.
-When enabled, the colour picked will always have an alpha value of 255.